Samirgc/m2x-dot-net/README.md

 Installation and System Requirements
 ==========================

-The M2X API .NET Client library is a regular MS VS 2012 Class Library.
+The M2X API .NET Client library is a regular MS VS 2012 Class Library portable for universal apps.
 The only dependency is .NET Framework version 4.5 which can be downloaded here:  http://www.microsoft.com/en-us/download/details.aspx?id=30653.

 Simply add it as an Existing Project into your VS solution or if you are using a different version of Visual Studio you can create a new class library project and include the content of the [ATTM2X/ATTM2X](https://github.com/attm2x/m2x-dot-net/tree/master/ATTM2X/ATTM2X) folder into it.
-Here is the list of additional references you will need to add in this case:

-* System.Web
-* System.Web.Extensions

-Besides the API Client library, this solution also includes a console test app which contains multiple examples of library usage, which can be found here: [ConsoleTest](https://github.com/attm2x/m2x-dot-net/tree/master/ConsoleTest) folder.
+Besides the API Client library, this solution also includes a tests project which contains multiple examples of library usage, which can be found here: [ATTM2X.Tests](https://github.com/attm2x/m2x-dot-net/tree/master/ATTM2X/ATTM2X.Tests) folder.

 System requirements match those for .NET Framework 4.5.